courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 Electrodermal activity

 : The EDA filtering procedure was implemented as per [NeuroKit2 default EDA cleaning method](https://neuropsychology.github.io/NeuroKit/functions/eda.html#preprocessing).
 Since EDA signal is characterised by low-frequency components and MRI gradients introduce high-frequency artefacts, a bidirectional butterworth lowpass filter (cutoff: 3 Hz; order: 4) was employed to clean the signal, as suggested by [Privratsky et al. (2020)](https://doi.org/10.1016/j.ijpsycho.2020.09.015).
-However, unlike what is proposed in that article, we refrained from applying a highpass filter to retain the tonic component of the EDA signal.
+However, unlike what is proposed in that article, we did not apply a highpass filter in order to keep the tonic component of the EDA signal.
 The signal was than downsample to 1000 Hz.
 After the filtering procedure, the EDA signal was decomposed into its phasic and tonic components using the method implemented in Biopac's Acqknowledge (i.e. highpass filtering with a cutoff of 0.05 Hz).
 From the extracted phasic component, the skin conductance responses were detected by finding the local maxima in the signal (minimum relative amplitude of 0.1).

 Respiratory activity